Prateeksha44/Hospital-Readmission-project/README.md

 📥 [Hospital Readmissions Dataset on Kaggle](https://www.kaggle.com/datasets/dubradave/hospital-readmissions)

-*Note: This repository contains a modified version of the dataset, including synthetic challenges introduced for educational and analysis purposes.*
+*Note: This repository contains a modified version of the dataset, including synthetic challenges introduced for analysis purposes.*